I write Scifi. I've moved the blog to http://www.softmachine.net You'll find all the new stuff there @NathanMcGrathSF. Nathan.

 Nanoparticles in Food, Vitamins Could Harm Human Health, Researchers Warn

-shown in green.
-(Credit: Image courtesy of Cornell University)caption
+Intestinal cell monolayer after exposure to nanoparticles, shown in green.
+(Credit: Image courtesy of Cornell University)caption |

 According to the study, high-intensity, short-term exposure to the particles initially blocked iron absorption, whereas longer-term exposure caused intestinal cell structures to change, allowing for a compensating uptick in iron absorption.